Sam Millar: Provisional IRA

-As a volunteer in the IRA, he was involved in the blanket protests of the mid 1970s, when special category status was removed for republican prisoners in Northern Ireland's jails and detention centres.
+As a volunteer in the IRA, he was involved in the blanket protests of the mid-1970s, when special category status was removed for republican prisoners in Northern Ireland's jails and detention centres.
+According to a 2003 interview with The Irish Times, Millar was the first person to be sentenced under the non-jury Diplock courts, receiving three years for IRA membership, and was subsequently imprisoned again in 1976 after being caught with explosives in central Belfast.